systeminit/si/app/auth-portal/src/content/tutorial/03-deploy_containerized_app.md

 ![Apply Change Set](/tutorial-img/03-deploy_containerized_app/apply_change_set.png)

 You will see a screen wipe, followed by a confetti cannon.
-The progress bar will start updating, and the Components on the Workspace will have a spinner that indicates System Initiative is evaluating them against AWS.
+The progress bar will start updating, and the Assets on the Workspace will have a spinner that indicates System Initiative is evaluating them against AWS.
 When it's done, the screen will look like this:

 ![Applied Changes](/tutorial-img/03-deploy_containerized_app/applied_changes.png)